Course Details:

 #Engaging #Fun #Patient #Kind #Encouraging

 Ali has a Bachelor’s Degree in Early Childhood Education and has worked with children over the last 11 years.
 She taught for 6 years in public school, 2 years in Kindergarten and 4 years in First Grade.
 She has worked as a reading tutor and ESL teacher online for the last 4 years; she has also tutored children in-person in reading, writing, and STEM.
 Ali believes that every child is a natural learner; she believes that an educator’s goal is to engage each child in the way that they learn best!
 She is passionate about creating a safe and FUN environment that teaches the whole child.
 Each time she enters a classroom, whether it is in-person or online, you can find her singing, playing games, and making learning fun.
-Ali lives in Missouri, near St. Louis with her husband and fur-child (an 80 lb.
+Ali lives in Missouri, near St. Louis with her husband, son, and fur-child (an 80 lb.
 German Shepherd who doesn’t know how big he is).
 In her free time she loves reading, writing, crafts, hiking, working out, and spending time with my family.

 𝙆𝙄𝙈𝘽𝙀𝙍𝙇𝙔 𝙋𝘼𝙍𝙄𝙉𝙄𝙎𝙄: English